This is a sponsored post written by me on behalf of Alumbre Coffee. All opinions are 100% mine.

-Alumbre Coffee is named after the Alumbre River which flows through one of world’s most exclusive coffee-producing region.
-Alumbre Coffee has a long history as its first coffee plants were planted in 1968 near the river it’s named after.
+Alumbre Coffee is named after the Alumbre River in Costa Rica, which flows through one of the world’s most exclusive coffee-producing regions.
+Alumbre Coffee has a long history, as its first coffee plants were planted in 1968 near the river it’s named after.

 An Alumbre River waterfall